Baby Sun Rose: Shade-Loving Charmer

 Don’t Confuse Baby Sun Rose With…

 Baby sun rose shares many similar traits with portulaca or moss roses.
+They all have small, fleshy leaves and bright charming flowers, and grow well in pots.

-However, baby sun rose is a perennial while moss roses (Portulaca grandiflora) and ornamental purslanes (Portulaca oleracea) are usually grown as annuals in the desert southwest.
+However, baby sun rose is a perennial, while moss roses (Portulaca grandiflora) and ornamental purslanes (Portulaca oleracea) are usually grown as annuals in the desert southwest.

 Plant Lover Facts